 When this approach is used in servers launched persistently, the server has no means of specifying a server name.
-The server name must be specified using setServerName() or by passing it on the command line to the Java VM using disconnected object.
+The server name must be specified using $\mathtt{setServerName}\left(\right)$ or by passing it on the command line to the Java VM using

+'''

+-DOrbixWeb.server name.

+'''

+By default, even if the target object has been disconnected, the server continues to process requests until the last object has been disconnected.
+This can result, for example, in an INV\OBJREF exception to a client in response to an incoming request for a disconnected object.
 It is important, therefore, to explicitly disconnect all objects when you want your server to exit.
 It is also important to disconnect all objects so that they can call their loaders, if any exist, in order to save themselves.
-Refer to "Loaders" on page 319 for more details.
+Refer to "Loaders" on page 305 for more details.

--DOrbixWeb.server\name.

-By default, even if the target object has been disconnected, the server continues to process requests until the last object has been disconnected.
-This can result, for example, in an INV\OBJREF exception to a client in response to an incoming request for a